The Bankrate promise

 If you have less-than-perfect credit, Earnest and Avant are worth considering when you’re looking for a personal loan.
-Earnest lets you browse lenders you could qualify for, and some borrowers may be able to qualify for larger loans.
-Avant primarily works with borrowers who have fair credit, although its minimum credit score requirement is low.
+Comparing Avant vs Earnest personal loans, Earnest lets you browse lenders you could qualify for, and some borrowers may be able to qualify for larger loans.
+Avant primarily works with borrowers with fair credit, although its minimum credit score requirement is low.
 Both are trusted online companies for personal loans, so consider the costs and time commitment of each before making a final decision.

 Earnest vs. Avant at a glance

 Earnest is a service that matches borrowers with lenders, which can help you quickly compare options.
 However, it isn’t upfront about its lenders’ requirements.
 Avant may be more pricey, but it offers a similarly quick process for borrowers with bad credit.